Beyond-Better/bb/api/src/llms/tools/README.md

 All tools in this directory should have comprehensive test coverage.
 Tests for these tools are located in the `tests/` directory within each tool's directory.

-For more information on testing, refer to the `TESTING.md` file in the project's root directory.
+For more information on testing, refer to the `docs/development/llm/testing.md` file.

 ## Maintenance